bssrdev/wilderhood/_posts/2016-01-22-Kayaking-through-a-forest-stream-Gulduve.markdown

 </p>

 <p>
 We took turns at rowing and I tried to master the art of using the oar as a rudder.
 Since we had only one oar, Atul’s flip-flops served as the second oar!
 After what seemed like a blissful ten minutes, we started to come across routes which had more human interfaces.
 The stream here was wider and you could see that the banks were frequented by people; there were flat stones (on which people can sit) and footprints all over the bank.
-A middle aged woman who was washing clothes at the bank, watched us in amusement as fumbled with the oar.
+A middle aged woman who was washing clothes at the bank, watched us in amusement as we fumbled with the oar.
 </p>

 <p>